The Qualification Program for dentists with dental education from countries outside the EU/ EEC area

 A passed, final exam at the Qualification Program will, on application, qualify as basis for issuance of Norwegian authorization as a dentist by Hdir.

 How to Apply

-The Department of Clinical Dentistry (IKO) announces the next admission to The Qualification Program for dentists with dental education from countries outside the EU/ EEC area, in the beginning of August 2020.
-The deadline for applying and attaching relevant documentation will be around 15th of September 2020.
+The Department of Clinical Dentistry (IKO) announces the next admission to The Qualification Program for dentists with dental education from countries outside the EU/ EEC area, on 1st of August 2020.
+The deadline for applying and attaching relevant documentation will be 15th of September 2020.

 Planned start of the studies: August 2021

 You apply digitally through Søknadsweb, and all relevant documentation must be uploaded through this digital application as attachments.
 Applications being sent to IKO without using the Søknadsweb, will not be considered.

 - Dental education: It is a requriement that this has been evaluated by the Norwegian Directorate of Health, HDir (present) or by the former Stately Register and Authorization Office for Healt Personell, SAK.
 It this evalutaion shows a moderat deviation from norwegian Master of Dentistry, the Qualification Program is considered to be a possible way to qualify for authorization as a norwegian dentist at a later time.
 The evaluation and conclusion by the authorization authorities will be the foundation in IKOs review of the applicants to the Qualification Program.

 - Language proficiency in Norwegian and English as for The Norwegian Universities and Colleges Admission Service (NUCAS).
 It will be possible to send documentation for fullfilled language requirements (and for language requirements only) after the application deadline, but within 15th of December 2020.
 You must specify in a separate attachement to your application that you will post send documentation for fullfilled language requirement and also document your attendance to any language course.